Skip to content

 • Finish with Isolation Exercises: Such as leg curls or extensions to fully fatigue the muscle groups.

-How to Use a Leg Press Machine: FAQs
+How to Use a Leg Press: FAQs

 What are the downsides of the leg press machine?